tourajghaffari/tigerfid/readme.md

 6. [sealTag](sealtag) - One of the most versatile and popular tags of all, this was important enough to reside in its own section.

 7. [Software](software) - This includes all the different applications required to actually run the system.

-Visiting the [ActiveWave](http://www.activewaveinc.com/) website will also give you a great idea of some of the capabilities of this system.

 ## Fun Touraj Fact